asouzujoseph/Bioinformatics-thesis-project/README.md

 # thesisProject
+This thesis project is based on comparative genomics.
-These codes were used to analyze genetic data and show evidence of Co-evolution between Lactobacillus bacteria and Bacteriophages
+These codes were used to analyze genomic data and show evidence of Co-evolution between Lactobacillus bacteria and Bacteriophages

 WORK FLOW
 The codes used in this project follow this order: